How to Build an Insider Threat Program [10-step Checklist]

 • Securing evidence for possible forensic activities

-• Reporting on the incident to superior officers and regulatory authorities (as required)
+• Reporting the incident to superior officers and regulatory authorities (as required)

-After the investigation, you’ll understand the scope of the incident and its possible consequences.
-Based on that, you can devise a detailed remediation plan, which should include communication strategies, required changes in cybersecurity software and the insider threat program.
+After the investigation, you’ll get a clear picture of the incident’s scope and its possible consequences.
+Based on that, you can devise a detailed remediation plan, which should include communication strategies, required changes in cybersecurity measures, and the insider threat program.

 9. Educate your employees

-The contents of a training course will depend on the security risks, tools, and approaches used in a particular organization.
-However, during any training, make sure to:
+The contents of a training course will depend on the security risks, tools, and approaches used in your organization.
+However, there are some common steps for every organization to consider:

-• Explain the reason for implementing the insider threat program and include examples of recent attacks and their consequences
+• Explain the reason for implementing the insider threat program; include examples of recent attacks and their consequences

-• Describe common employee activities that lead to data breaches and leaks, paying attention to both negligent and malicious actions and including examples of social engineering attacks
+• Describe common employee activities that may lead to data breaches and leaks, paying attention to both negligent and malicious actions, and including examples of social engineering attacks

-• Let your employees know whom they should contact first if they notice an insider threat indicator or need assistance on cybersecurity-related issues
+• Inform your employees of whom they should contact first if they notice an insider threat indicator or need assistance on cybersecurity-related issues

 The final part of insider threat awareness training is measuring its effectiveness.
 To do this, you can interview employees, prepare tests, or simulate an insider attack to see how your employees respond.
-These actions will reveal what your employees learned during training and what you should pay attention to during future training sessions.
+These actions will reveal what your employees have learned and what you should pay attention to during the next training sessions.

 Creating an insider threat program isn’t a one-time activity.
-Insider threats change and become more elaborate and dangerous, and your program should evolve to stay efficient.
-Make sure to review your program at least in these cases:
+Insider threats evolve and become more elaborate and dangerous over time.
+Therefore, you should review and update your program in these cases:

 • At set intervals

-• Changes in the insider threat response team
+• Whenever you have any changes in your insider threat response team

 Whitepaper on insider threat program